-Check out our 2016 SCC annual report and learn how our members have been working and continue to work with the community to support socioeconomic, racial, ethnic and Somerville.
+Check out our 2016 SCC annual report and learn how our members have been working and continue to work with the community to support socioeconomic, racial, ethnic and linguistic diversity in Somerville.
 Mass.

 Studies Commissioned or Conducted by SCC